 The Problem with Growing Application Stacks

 Increasing customer demands drive organizations to add more and more features and services to their business model.
 This means that most companies have huge application stacks.

 Whether customer-facing or back-office, these programs handle huge amounts of data native to the individual platform.
 For an organization to be efficient, these applications need to communicate that data seamlessly across various platforms.

 But not all platforms are designed to communicate with each other.
-To make that happen, you need integration software.
+To make that happen, you need workflow integration software.

 Coordinating Workflow Automation Software

 The end result is that the data can move effortlessly between those platforms.
-With an endlessly growing list of applications on the market, workflow integration is essential if you want data harmony in your company.
+And with an endlessly growing list of applications on the market, workflow integration is essential if you want data harmony in your company.

 While major Software as a Service (SaaS) platforms, such as G-Suite or Office 365 can connect to other mainstream applications without many issues, custom-built and older applications aren’t so lucky.
 This leaves organizations with many disconnected mission-critical applications.

-With workflow integration, businesses can sync that software, creating bridges link applications and workflows, giving them the most out of their process automation.
+With workflow integration, businesses can sync that software, creating bridges that link applications and workflows, giving them the most out of their process automation.

-Different Types of Workflow Integration
+Types of Workflow Integration

 While many Business Process Management (BPM) software solutions claim they can integrate, it’s not always at the same level of functionality as promised.

 There are three different types of workflow integrations businesses can choose from: